 I have a very clear memory of begging my mom to leave the “brown stuff” out of our pancake batter.
-I was referring to (completely inoffensive flavored) wheat germ; I didn’t want her ruining my fluffy white pancakes with anything remotely healthy.
+I was referring to (completely benignly flavored) wheat germ; I didn’t want her ruining my fluffy white pancakes with anything remotely healthy.
 I’d love to tell you I was five but I was probably like, 17.

 Oh my, how times have changed.
 I only make pancakes (and muffins too) using all white whole wheat flour because the barely noticeable flavor change is well worth the health benefits – plus if you use buttermilk they bake up light, airy, and full of flavor.
 Flax goes into my whole wheat freezer pancakes but not these – the flavor profile is simple to let the lemon shine through.

 Lemon Poppy Seed Pancakes with Blueberry Cream